paulcaseys/game/README.md

-Zurb Foundation and Backbone.js boilerplate
+The Positive Game
 ==================================================

+A game to encourage a healthy fun/fitness/mind balance.

-Using common PureMVC and Gaia framework conventions.
+Built using common PureMVC and Gaia framework conventions.
 A good starting point for backbone.js projects.

 * Most of the functionality is in `resources/js/app`
 * Third-party libraries are in `resources/js/libs`